Bounding Pinch Point Schemes of Projected Surfaces: Proof of Theorem

 But now consider the map $\pi_2$.
 The fiber $\pi_2^{-1}(q)$ over a point $q\in X$ is the set of points in $X$ whose image is contained in a line tangent to $Y$ at $\phi(q)$.
 Equivalently, Again by dimension counting, we see that $\dim \left(\pi_2(\Sigma)\right)\geq 1$.
 If $\pi_2(\Sigma)$ is a curve $C\subset X$, then the fiber over a general point $c\in C$ will be two-dimensional.
 Since $\Ram(\phi)$ is finite, $\Lambda_c$ is a well-defined 2-plane.
 But if $\pi_2^{-1}(c)$ is two-dimensional, then $Y\subset\Lambda_c$, so $Y$ is again degenerate.

-Suppose now that $\pi_2$ is dominant (and hence surjective).
-Then a general fiber of $\pi_2$ is one-dimensional, meaning that $\Lambda_q\cap Y$, denoted $C_q$, is a plane curve.
-Since $\pi_1$ is surjective, the fibers of $\pi_2$ sweep out all of $X$, so $X$ contains a positive dimensional family $\mathscr{F}$ of plane curves.
-If $C_q$ is distinct for all $q\in X$, then $\mathscr{F}$ is two-dimensional.
-By Theorem \ref{thm:toomanycurves}, either $Y$ is the Veronese surface in $\P^5$, $Y$ is a cubic scroll or $Y$ is a cone.
-In the first case, the resolved inner projection is an embedding and is hence unramified, and in both other cases $Y$ is ruled by lines.
+Suppose now that $\pi_2$ is dominant.
+A general fiber determines a plane-curve component $C_q\subset\Lambda_q\cap Y$, and these curves cover $Y$.
+Let $\mathscr F$ denote the resulting irreducible family of plane curves.
+If $\dim\mathscr F\geq2$, Theorem \ref{thm:toomanycurves} gives the Veronese surface, its external projection, a cubic scroll, or a cone.
+The inner projection of the Veronese surface is the cubic-scroll embedding.
+For an external projection from $o$, it is the projection of $v_2(\P^2)$ from $\ell=\langle o,v_2(x)\rangle$; since $\ell\not\subset\operatorname{Tan}(v_2(\P^2))$ and a rank-two conic has only finitely many linear factors, only finitely many tangent planes meet $\ell$.
+Thus this map is finitely ramified.
+The remaining cases are ruled by lines.

-Suppose instead that $\dim \mathscr{F} = 1$.
+We must now investigate the possibility that $\dim \mathscr{F} = 1$.
 Then for a general point $q\in X$, there are infinitely many points in $X$ whose fiber under $\pi_2$ is $C_q$.
 Let $r\in X$ be general among such points.
-Then If the planes $\Lambda_q$ and $\Lambda_r$ are distinct, then $C_q$ is their line of intersection, implying $Y$ is ruled by lines.
-Instead, let $\pi:\P^N\dashrightarrow\P^3$ be a general linear projection, let $Z = \pi(Y)$, and consider the dual variety $Z^*\subset{\P^3}^*$.
-If $\Lambda_q = \Lambda_r$, then there are infinitely many points on $Z$ which share a projective tangent plane, so $Z^*$ must be at most a curve.
-By Theorem \ref{thm:projectiveduality}, $Z$ is ruled by lines, and since $Z$ is a projection of $Y$, $Y$ is also ruled by lines. \end{proof}
+Then $C_q\subset\Lambda_q\cap\Lambda_r.$ If the planes $\Lambda_q$ and $\Lambda_r$ are distinct, then $C_q$ is their line of intersection, implying $Y$ is ruled by lines.
+If $\Lambda_q=\Lambda_r$, then the Gauss map of $Y$ has positive-dimensional general fibers.
+By Theorem \ref{thm:gaussfibers}, their closures are linear spaces.
+The general fiber cannot have dimension $2$, so their closures are lines covering $Y$.
+Hence $Y$ is ruled. \end{proof}